Bridge to BC program helps incoming students conquer their college fears

 Transitioning from high school to college can feel like one is climbing the tallest mountain in the world and encountering obstacles along the way.
 Or it can feel like a wild roller coaster ride with its many twists, turns and surprises.

-At least that is how incoming Bakersfield College students would described their journey Thursday.
+At least that is how incoming Bakersfield College students described their journey June 13.

 The college's summer Bridge to BC program, which is described as a one-day "get ready for college bootcamp" by Director Kimberly Bligh, is well underway and ready to ease students' fears and worries.
 From 8 a.m. to 5 p.m., the goal is to teach incoming students as much as possible about BC and college life before their first day in August.